Home Insights We Use AI Every Day to Build Software. Here Is Why We Are Still Hiring.

 Rebuilding is always more expensive than building right.
 The money you saved by skipping a real team gets spent twice when you hire one to fix everything.

-What Actually Works — AI-Augmented Teams
+What Actually Works: AI-Augmented Teams

 The winning model is not "AI instead of developers."
 It is "developers armed with AI who are now 2 to 3 times more productive."

-Here is the workflow that actually holds up in production — and why the order of the steps is the part most teams get wrong:
+The 4-step workflow below is how Option 3 actually runs day-to-day, and the order of the steps is the part most teams get wrong:

 The AI-Augmented Team Workflow